 1. Sign Up for a New Offer

-Though an additional receiver for each room would only cost you about $5-$10 a month, over the course of a year you’re looking at an additional $60-$120 for each additional receiver you have.
-An easy way to cut back on this cost would be to minimize the amount of receivers you have.
+An easy way to cut back on this cost would be to minimize the amount of televisions you have.
 Think about all the rooms that have television.
-Do you really need a receiver in each and every room?
-Removing even one receiver can save you a decent amount of cash.
+Do you really need a separate set in each and every room?
+Removing even one television can save you a decent amount of cash.

 6. Contact Your Service Provider